ElizaLo/NLP-Natural-Language-Processing/Language Models/README.md

 3. Did you check your examples for mistakes?
 (The API won't tell you directly)
 4. Are you using `temperature`` and top_p` correctly?

+- 🔸 **Hyperparameters**

+That said, tweaking the hyperparameters used for fine-tuning can often lead to a model that produces higher quality output.
+In particular, you may want to configure the following:

+- `model:` The name of the base model to fine-tune.
+You can select one of "ada", "babbage", "curie", or "davinci".
+To learn more about these models, see the [Models](https://beta.openai.com/docs/models) documentation.
+- `n_epochs` - defaults to 4.
+The number of epochs to train the model for.
+An epoch refers to one full cycle through the training dataset.
+- `batch_size` - defaults to ~0.2% of the number of examples in the training set, capped at 256.
+The batch size is the number of training examples used to train a single forward and backward pass.
+In general, we've found that larger batch sizes tend to work better for larger datasets.
+- `learning_rate_multiplier` - defaults to 0.05, 0.1, or 0.2 depending on final `batch_size`.
+The fine-tuning learning rate is the original learning rate used for pretraining multiplied by this multiplier.
+We recommend experimenting with values in the range 0.02 to 0.2 to see what produces the best results.
+Empirically, we've found that larger learning rates often perform better with larger batch sizes.
+- `compute_classification_metrics` - defaults to False.
+If True, for fine-tuning for classification tasks, computes classification-specific metrics (accuracy, F-1 score, etc) on the validation set at the end of every epoch.

 - 🔸 **Temperature**

 Remember that the model predicts which text is most likely to follow the text preceding it.
 Temperature is a value between 0 and 1 that essentially lets you control how confident the model should be when making these predictions.
 Lowering temperature means it will take fewer risks, and completions will be more accurate and deterministic.
 Increasing temperature will result in more diverse completions.